-The Investment Manager for derivatives held by the Trust is Winton Capital Management Limited, appointed to manage the Trust's futures exposure on a discretionary basis.
+The Investment Manager for derivatives and unlisted investment vehicle held by the Trust is Winton Capital Management Limited, appointed to manage the Trust's investments on a discretionary basis, excluding cash investments.

 The Investment Manager for cash deposits held by the Trust is Macquarie Investment Management Global Limited ("MIMGL"), appointed to manage the cash investments in excess of the margin requirements of the Trust.